Learn About Firewood

 Stumps, deadfall trees, standing deadfall, blown down trees, and under brush almost never create a safe and good heat producing fire.
 They will have a higher moisture count even if they appear dry.
 And may have mold, mildew, lichen, or other fungus types such as polypores which will burn with the wood.
 And will become airborne as you move the wood.

-Using the small twigs, new tree shrub growth, and wood debris of under brush will never create a good long burn.
-While these twigs and dormant growth may look dry they are not cured or seasoned.
-But rather in their winter phase of growth.
+Using the small twigs, new tree shrub growth, and wood debris of underbrush will never create a good long burn.
+While these twigs and dormant growth may look dry they are most likely alive.
+And in their winter phase of growth.
+You may find dead and dry to the touch underbrush but it too may have picked up moisture from laying on the wooded forest floor.
 Depending on the under brush it may burn very hot and very quickly, adding creosote to your firebox and chimney.

 Mushrooms growing on the sides of living trees is a sign of a very wet season.
 These trees would not make good firewood.